ShaniLewis/MinMaxHeap/README.md

 4. Remove Minimum
 5. Remove Maximum

-This code also includes a test to ensure the MinMax Heap follows all the conditions of a MinMax Heap.
-This includes:
+This code also includes a test to ensure the MinMax Heap follows all the conditions of a MinMax Heap. such as:
 1. Ensuring the root is the minimum
 2. The max can be found on the 2nd level
 3. Every level is alternating between Even/Min and Odd/Max
-4. And using brute force to ensure that every node is where it should be
+4. And ensuring that every nodes position follows MinMax Heap rules.

-This code also includes functions which print out visualizations of the Heap in a Array form and in a tree form.
+This code also includes two functions which print out visualizations of the Heap in a Array form and in a tree form.
 Which looks like the following respectively:

 <img src="heap2.png" alt="Heap Visualization" width="100%" height="100%">